ECCC-ASTD-MRD/xrec/README.md

 ```
 cd ../work-[OS_NAME-COMPILER_NAME]
 . ./setup-xrec.dot [language_of_your_choice: english or francais]
-./xrec -imflds [rpn_std_file]
+./bin/xrec -imflds [rpn_std_file]
 ```

-User guide in pdf format describes in more details how to use XREC.
+User guide in pdf format describes in more details how to use xrec.